encse/adventure-time/README.md

 The plot starts with the promising `Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
 It's a bit corny, but the whole project is meant to be a little parody and made with ❤️.
-You will run into cultural references in every corner.
+You will run into pop cultural references in every corner.

 The game is written in TypeScript in a rather functional style, with immutable datastructures.
 The interaction follows the traditional verb + object pattern but the parser tolerates some variations.